 My hair and I have been through a rollercoaster of a relationship.
-I have dyed it, cut it, relaxed it and in some cases neglected it resulting it to become brittle and weak.
-However, I have made many discoveries about what’s good and bad for your hair in general.
-First of all I have stopped using any processed hair products and stuck to purely natural products which are safe for my hair.
-I don’t use hair food on my hair because it creates a build up in my hair, clogging it and preventing it from growing, leading it to breakage.
+I have dyed it, cut it, relaxed it – resulting it to become brittle and weak in some cases.
+This has helped me learn and understand what’s good and bad for my hair.
+First of all I have stopped using any processed hair products and stuck to purely natural products.

 I can be anything that I want to be, I don’t live my life according to your values.
 I live it for me and only me.

 So my amazing sister, Esethu asked me to be her muse for one of her many photography projects.
 The concept of the shoot was inspired by the ‘Art Ho’ movement.
 Check out the photos below and share your thoughts with me.

 The idea of the shoot was to capture the evolved African girl in the modern society.
 She is someone who adores and respects her African culture and values (represented by the head scarf) but at the same time she also recognises that she has a deep love for the rock n’ roll/indie scene and culture that she has been exposed to while growing up (represented by the denim jacket and pink neon lights).
 Making a self-discovery of her identity birthing her newly founded being as an “African punk-rock beauty.”

 Head scarf: Woolworths

 Denim Jacket: Thrift Shop (Asseblief)